reza9133/pledgelayer/README.md

 ## ✨ What makes PledgeLayer different

 - **Adjudication without a stake in the outcome** — each milestone's evidence is scored against an impartial adjudication prompt, and the verdict must match across the leader and validator nodes (non-deterministic consensus), not just come from one model call.
+- **Evidence is authenticated, not just trusted** — `submit_milestone` requires a sha256 hash commitment alongside the evidence URL.
+At adjudication, every validator independently re-fetches the URL and rejects deterministically if the fetched content's hash no longer matches what was committed — before the LLM ever sees it.
+- **Abandonment has an exit** — if a campaign stalls past its funding deadline without completing (creator disappears, milestone never submitted), anyone — including a backer — can call `trigger_timeout` to force the campaign to `FAILED`, unlocking `claim_refund` for everyone who backed it.
 - **No stranded funds** — if a campaign is overfunded, the final milestone sweeps the *entire* remaining escrow (not just its nominal share), so no token is ever left locked in the contract.
 - **Overfunding-aware payouts** — each milestone's share is computed against `total_funded`, not just `funding_goal`, so surplus contributions get distributed proportionally too.
 - **CEI pattern everywhere** — every value transfer (creator payout, platform fee, refund) happens after state is updated, guarding against reentrancy.